 Guaranteed quality in English copy?

-My clients come from a wide range of industries such as agro-chemicals, coatings & plastics, financial services, lighting & LED technology, mechanical engineering & machine tools, medical technology, microelectronics, oil & gas, ports & harbours, printing & office systems, renewables, shipping, sustainability reporting, tourism and transport.
+My clients come from a wide range of industries, such as agro-chemicals, financial services, lighting & LED technology, mechanical engineering & machine tools, medical technology, microelectronics, oil & gas, plastics, polymers & coatings, ports & harbours, printing & office systems, renewables, shipping, sustainability reporting/non-financial reports, tourism and transport.

 If you’re looking for a more effective and economical way of producing English advertising copy from a German-speaking country, you’ve reached the right site.
-As an English copywriter with over 30 years of job experience in Germany, Andrew Craston knows how to avoid the pitfalls of cross-cultural communication and remove the “cultural filter” from advertising copy.
+As an English copywriter with over 35 years of job experience in Germany, Andrew Craston knows how to avoid the pitfalls of cross-cultural communication and remove the “cultural filter” from advertising copy.

 Effective English copy

 Language is a means of communicating content or a specific message.
 But if the content is inappropriate or the message wrong, even the best-written copy will be ineffective.
 Experience shows that cross-cultural communication frequently lacks a suitable, internationally oriented concept.
 Which is why Andrew Craston offers customised copy & concept packages.
 Are you sure your content is coming across?
 If not, just get in touch.

 Since English press releases are often targeted at non-native speakers, the content has to be communicated in a clear and readily understandable manner.
 This is particularly true of press releases for technically complex products or services.
 Clarity in language, content and structure is a prerequisite for successful PR work.
 Another is that a text reads well.